SUNET/simone/README.md

 : Publish the atom feed.

 Example REST API
-: The REST API to simulatate, implmented by the simone-example in this case.
+: The REST API to simulate, implemented by the SimOne-example in this case.

 Admin REST API
-: API to control the SimOne simulator, see [Admin API](#Admin API) for more information.
+: API to control the SimOne simulator, see [Admin API](#Admin-API) for more information.

 Extension API
 : API that notifies the SimOne simulator about actions initiated from the admin API, or create feed entries.